 RACES ACTIVATION.
-When RACES is activated at any level, RACES rules, including any FCC-declared RACES-specific rules or guidelines, take precedence.
+When RACES by proper civil authority, is activated.
+RACES rules, including any FCC- declared RACES-specific rules or guidelines, take precedence.
 All ARES activities not also supported by the RACES mission as defined by this plan or competent authority, are suspended.
-All ARES/RACES Amateur Radio Operators cease work under the direction of ARRL-sponsored officials (EC, DEC, SEC) and come under the direction of the local and/or state level Radio Officer.
-Current FCC Rules governing RACES activities are reprinted in Appendix 5.
+All ARES/RACES Amateur Radio Operators cease work under the direction of ARRL-sponsored officials (EC, DEC, ASEC, SEC) and come under the direction of the local and/or state level Radio Officer.
+Current FCC Rules governing RACES activities are reprinted in Appendix 8.